RaspInLoop/qemu/README.rst

 ===========
 Fork of QEMU for use with raspinloop Project.
 QEMU is a generic and open source machine & userspace emulator and virtualizer.
-This fork exchange raspi3 GPIO state with a backend service named ria-cosimulation-worker ( via ria-proxy-server).
+This fork exchange raspi3 GPIO states with a backend service named ria-cosimulation-worker ( via emulator-simulator-proxy).

 QEMU as a whole is released under the GNU General Public License, version 2.
 For full licensing details, consult the LICENSE file.